ShayanGilmour/Simulated-Annealing/README.md

   <img src="https://user-images.githubusercontent.com/12760574/130593778-39a21202-d921-482f-bbf3-ed2ed79d20e3.png" width="250" />
   <img src="https://user-images.githubusercontent.com/12760574/130593784-f9f99e53-72dc-4bd8-a53a-e55ee6bc41d3.png" width="250" />
 </p>

+### Output:
+Outputs one integer: The length of the shortest cycle.
+And the sequence of the found cycle.

 ### My Conclusion:
 For the tempreture, I've tried several decreasing functions; and here are the results for this particular testcase.